 Big Data Analysts specialise in the analysis and presentation of large and complex data sets.
 This includes the identification, collection and analysis of big data for the purpose of improving decision making and gaining a competitive advantage in the market.

 Information empowers businesses.
-It can be used to identify the causes of problems or failures, calculate ways to make cost reductions and time savings.
-Generate coupons for customers based on their unique buying habits.
-Direct new product development and smart business decision making.
+It can be used to identify the causes of problems or failures; calculate ways to make cost reductions and time savings; generate coupons for customers based on their unique buying habits; or direct new product development and smart business decision making.
 It can also be used to calculate risks and detect fraudulent behaviour.

 - Find new ways to use data and to improve business